Hedge End: Growing into a village

 The development of two new roads to serve the toll bridges at Northam and Woolston brought travellers closer to Hedge End.
 Northam road was opened in 1799, with a tollgate at Hedge End.
 In 1839, another new road was built to provide access to the Floating Bridge at Woolston.
 This new road cut through the centre of Botley Common, opening the way for further development.
 In modern Hedge End this is St. Johns Road.

-An Enclosure Act of 1863–1865 formally divided Botley Common into plots.
+An inclosure act of 1863–1865 formally divided Botley Common into plots.
 Some plots were used for development, 2 acre were for allotments and 3 acre were assigned to the lord of the manor, William Warner to be used for a Recreation Ground.

 St. John's School was built in 1863, admitting its first 13 children on 18 January 1864.
 By 1885, the building had been enlarged twice.
 By 1888, the building was also used as a library.

 St. John's Church was consecrated on 15 July 1874 construction having started in 1873 to a design by John Colson.
 In February 1876, St. John's, Hedge End was constituted as a separate parish for ecclesiastical purposes.

 A sub-post office was established on 2 August 1894.
 Hedge End was constituted a civil parish at its inaugural meeting on 14 December 1894.
 In 1895, the parish took over responsibility for the recreation ground.
 The recreation ground between St John's Road and Bursledon Road is all that remains of Botley Common.

-In the late 19th Century, Hedge End, like many neighbouring villages in the area, was a strawberry growing area.
+In the late 19th century, Hedge End, like many neighbouring villages in the area, was a strawberry growing area.
 Its produce was despatched to London and Scotland by train service from Botley station.

 St. John's Rooms was built in 1907, which was the church hall until the Underhill Centre (named after the Reverend Mervyn Spenser Underhill, Vicar of St John's Church 1961–1994) was opened in 2002.
 St. John's Rooms now serves as a day nursery for small children.